w7sst/MorseRunner/README.md

 There has been some preliminary work on a GUI redesign and several contests have been suggested.
 We will start discussions amoungst the core development group on how to proceed.

-- [ ] **ARRL Field Day support announcement** - We would like to figure out how to announce MRCE's support for ARRL Field Day.
-This contest was the main focus from two years ago and we want to be sure that users are aware of this training opportunity in time for FD 2024.

-- [ ] **Focus on Quality** - Address important quality issues as they are reported.

-#### Next - 2nd half 2024
-Projects that we'll work on next (as time permits)...
 - [ ] **Developer on-boarding** - Help new developers get up to speed with compiling and pushing to the project.

-- [ ] **Merge selected features and bug fixes** - (As time permits...)
-Identify and integrate features from [other MR branches](#morse-runner-release-history) into the main release branch.

-- [ ] **ARRL Sweepstakes Contest development** - As time permits, continue development work on ARRL Sweepstakes CW Contest.
-This contest has a complex exchange, so the implementation is taking longer than expected.

-- [ ] **Maintain existing integration with N1MM and DxLog.**
-N2IC has done work to integrate Morse Runner within N1MM and DxLog.
-We want to continue this work to allow Morse Runner to run with these popular logging programs.

-- [ ] **Additional contests** - Based on community input, we will consider adding a few more contests for the fall contesting season.
+- [ ] **Additional contests** - Based on community input, we will consider adding a few more contests based on interest and available developer time.

 #### Future
 Projects that we'll work on later...
-- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.

 - [ ] **Document git setup** - Document a recommended git setup to avoid issues with CRLF caused by different git setups on individual computers and git setups.
 Document this issue so other developers can understand avoid this issue.